Multiple Choice Type

 If there was hyposecretion of the thyroid gland in a child, the child will suffer from cretinism.
 The symptoms of cretinism are dwarfism, mental retardation, etc.

-Choose the odd one out from each series:
+Choose the odd one out from each series and write the category of the remaining terms:

 Answer